sangreashim/EAT-UpTF/README.md

   # How to customize database

   EAT-UpTF conducts TF enrichment analysis based on the experimentally validated interaction between specific TF and its target genes.
 Interaction between TF and its targets (identified by ChIP-/DAP-seq) can be added manually as following example.
+The fisrt and second columns represent TF and target genes, respectively.
+The two columns must be delimited by <b>TAB</b>.

 AT5G60130       AT1G01010

 AT5G60130       AT1G01030

 AT5G60130       AT1G01040

 AT5G60130       AT1G01070

 AT5G60130       AT1G01073

 AT5G60130       AT1G01110

 AT5G60130       AT1G01120

 AT5G60130       AT1G01140

 ....

 AT3G28920       AT5G67350

 AT3G28920       AT5G67360

 AT3G28920       AT5G67370

 AT3G28920       AT5G67390

 AT3G28920       AT5G67411

 AT3G28920       AT5G67420

 AT3G28920       AT5G67430

 AT3G28920       AT5G67455

 AT3G28920       AT5G67460